-And these are how those results got ranked – so in reverse order (to maintain, you know, some suspense, the results are …), and adding the original votes with the ones for the ranking (meaning that the film with the highest number of votes, Psycho, didn’t come at the top due to the final rankings), is as follows, beginning on the cusp of the switch from silent to sound cinema:
+And these are how those results got ranked – so in reverse order (to maintain, you know, some suspense, beginning on the cusp of the switch from silent to sound cinema:

 11. Blackmail (1929) – total number of votes cast: 21 in the first round, 0 in top 11 poll

-This too little seen film, based on the play by Charles Bennett that had a short London run with Tallulah Bankhead (later the star of Lifeboat) in the lead, was started as a silent movie and then partly re-shot as a silent – both version are very strong and is one of my personal all-time favourites.
+This too little seen film, based on the play by Charles Bennett that had a short London run with Tallulah Bankhead (later the star of Lifeboat) in the lead, was started as a silent movie and then partly re-shot as a talkie.
+Both versions are very strong and both are one of my personal all-time favourites.
 You should check it out!